jbcodeforce/aws-studies/docs/sa/well-architectured.md

 # AWS Well Architectured

 The [AWS Well-Architected Framework](https://docs.aws.amazon.com/wellarchitected/latest/framework/welcome.html) helps you understand the pros and cons of decisions you make while building systems on AWS.

+By using the Framework, customers will learn architectural best practices for designing and operating reliable, secure, efficient, and cost-effective systems in the cloud.

 Those are the questions to ask for designing a cloud native solution by understanding the potential impact .
 All hardware are becoming software.